 The concept of scale and proportion is escalated to a colossal level with a large, naturally illuminated atrium that fills the building's center.
 Glassy lobbies and sky gardens on every fifth floor produce a shared central point for all occupants.
-In an elegant fashion, the tower integrates public elements in the podium with private commercial areas in the tower, using folds to manage both physical and visual access.
+Elegantly, the tower integrates public elements in the podium with private commercial areas in the tower, using folds to manage both physical and visual access.

-The form of the structure is unmistakably deconstructivist, defined by its steel structural system.
-It has shifting cores which open the main body of the tower, significantly minimizing the building’s structural footprint while maximizing open space.
-Its offset circulation cores are linked by sky bridges and diagonal mega-braces to the main tower.
+The structure's form is unmistakably deconstructivist, defined by its steel structural system.
+Its shifting cores open the main body of the tower, significantly minimizing the building’s structural footprint while maximizing open space.
+Sky bridges and diagonal mega-braces link its offset circulation cores to the main tower.

-As Daniel Anthony Fraga puts it, this piece of architecture is unapolageticly capitalist and it serves big business and corporate culture – and it shows, in a brutally honest way.
+As Daniel Anthony Fraga puts it, this piece of architecture is unapologetically capitalist and serves big business and corporate culture—and it shows in a brutally honest way.
 Floor after floor, Architecture is surrendered to the demands of the contemporary world.
-It’s a symptom of globalization; a palace for both progress and it’s inherent decay.
-And a beautiful one, at that.
+It’s a symptom of globalization, a palace for both progress and its inherent decay—and a beautiful one, at that.

 Looking for more amazing architectural inspiration?
 Uncover the architectural brilliance of Qujing Culture Centre and Álvaro Siza’s Floating Edifice in China and immerse yourself in their captivating grandeur.